Several How to’s describe operational practices with DNSSEC:

 Don’t change from NSEC to NSEC3 (or the other way around) for zones with algorithm 5 (RSASHA1), 6 (DSA-NSEC3-SHA1) or 7 (RSASHA1-NSEC3-SHA1).

-As RRSIGs can expire, slave servers need to know when to re-transfer the zone.
-In most implementations (BIND, NSD), this is done by re-signing the full zone outside of the nameserver, increasing the SOA serial and serving the new zone on the master.
+As RRSIGs can expire, secondary servers need to know when to re-transfer the zone.
+In most implementations (BIND, NSD), this is done by re-signing the full zone outside of the nameserver, increasing the SOA serial and serving the new zone on the primary.

 With PowerDNS in Live-signing mode, the SOA serial is not increased by default when the RRSIG dates are rolled.